getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 $ sentry-cli releases files <release_name> upload-sourcemaps /path/to/files
 ```

 This command will upload all files ending in _.js_ and _.map_ to the specified release.
-If you wish to change these extensions – e.g. to upload typescript sources – use the `--ext` option:
+If you wish to change these extensions – for example, to upload typescript sources – use the `--ext` option:

 ```sh
 $ sentry-cli releases files <release_name> upload-sourcemaps --ext ts --ext map /path/to/files